 5. Plan for your pets.
 Did you know that 500,000 pets are euthanized each year because their owners did not provide a plan for them?
 Make sure your beloved pets are cared for in the way that you wish.
 You must designate someone to be the pets’ guardian, but make sure the person agrees to this role.
 It’s also best to leave funds for the care of your pets.
 If no one comes to mind, there are nonprofit organizations that will take-on this responsibility (again, you should designate funds for the care).

 Don’t wait any longer to become part of the smart 36% who already have estate plans.
-You (and your spouse if applicable) should meet with an experienced estate attorney at Perna & Abracht LLC.
+You (and your spouse if applicable) should meet with an experienced Chester County estate planning attorney at Perna & Abracht LLC.